 Here are some links that may be helpful:

 - Pink Partings – not specifically a gay-friendly company, despite its name and the website layout and wording.
-The site is hosted by Cooperative Funerals, who offer an excellent service to all, and their Pink Partings site might be seen as being indicative of their open and inclusive approach.
+The site is hosted by Cooperative Funerals, and their Pink Partings site might be seen as being indicative of their open and inclusive approach.

 - Gay to Z listings for Funeral Directors, including contact details for Cooperative Funeralcare across the UK, and Funeral Celebrants.